Mine Symptomer

 THE eASY RESEARCH PROGRAMME

-The eASY research programme is an umbrella over several eHealth and primary care projects for persistent physical symptoms (PPS).
+The eASY (eHealth and Assisted programme for persistent Symptoms) research programme is an umbrella over several eHealth and primary care projects for persistent physical symptoms (PPS).
 The first digital treatment programme developed was My Symptoms.
 The subsequent projects have been developed based on this treatment programme.
 Please see the separate webpages for a detailed description of the individual projects.

 The development of My Symptoms has followed the guidelines from the UK Medical Research Council (MRC):